 We give a summary of our seed-funding and Foundation awards below.
 Please click on the title of each program, fund or award for additional information.

 The College of Science Research and Innovation Seed (SciRIS) Program funds projects based on individual & collaborative research involving the College community and beyond.
 The funds for this program come from Education & General Funds and Foundation funds such as the Robert W. Lundeen Science Faculty Development Award Fund, Ben & Elaine Whiteley Materials Research Fund, Venture Fund and the Disease Mechanism and Prevention Fund.

-SciRIS accelerates the pace of research, discovery, and innovation by enabling scientists to work across an array of disciplines in a mentored environment.
+SciRIS accelerates the pace of research, discovery, and innovation by enabling scientists to collaborate with diverse scientists across an array of disciplines.
 SciRIS has a unique purpose focused on profound rewards.There are two pathways through this program, the SciRIS (Stages 1-3) and the ScRIS individual investigator award (SciRIS-ii).

 Deadlines: April & July

 Investment: SciRIS funds teams in three stages to foster team development, build capacity, and accelerate projects.
 An advisory team accompanies each award to help guide success.